 I personally prefer the second option.
 Google algorithm figured out whats the best answer for a given question already.
 There is no point in reinventing the wheel while your goal is writing SEO copy that matches the search engine requirements.

-It is beneficial for the SEO guy if a writer understands what keyword density is and how to use it.
+It is beneficial for any SEO specialist if a writer understands what keyword density is and how to use it.

 This is just the entry-level, which can be not enough for more competitive keywords.

 Let's dig a bit deeper into this topic.

 Exact keyword density is just not enough to optimize content and raise organic traffic.

 Google is much smarter than it was a few years ago.
 Correct semantics means that you covered important topical segments and used relevant terms within the article.